Some people want to know the truth about their site – even if it’s ugly. Maybe you just need to make it through the day.

-2) Assume if it’s loading fast enough for you, it’s cool for visitors
+2) Believe if it seems fast enough to you, it’s OK for visitors

-3) Get OK results from 1 test; never measure again
+3) Get OK results from 1 speed test…Never. measure. again.

 That whole caching thing happens with speed test websites, too.
 So if you get lousy results on GT Metrix, Pingdom or YSlow, just click the re-test button.
-Things could look a lot better.
-Your site may not load any quicker, but that’s not what we’re after.
+Things might look a lot better.

 Your site might not actually load any quicker, but that’s not what we’re after, is it?

 Or, maybe you actually did have a super zippy site, and test results to confirm it.

 Once you’ve documented that amaze-balls site performance and bragged about it to the blogosphere, go crazy!

 Get that ThemeForest theme (how about Avada?!?), add Sumo plugins, an Instagram widget, the Pinterest Pin-it plugin and maybe even a 2MB header image?

 Please don’t do any of these things.
 Even if you’re not 100% sure how to solve it, knowing you’ve got a problem with site speed gets you one step closer to solving it.